-From my experience, even if you never protect the car’s battery, there’s a small chance of it dying.
-While I was inexperienced, I washed engine bays on my cars without covering or disconnecting the battery, and nothing bad ever happened (except once when the car was working on 3 cylinders for a few mins, but it wasn’t because of the battery).
+From my experience, even if you never cover the car’s battery, there’s a small chance of it dying.
+While I was inexperienced, I washed engine bays on my cars without covering or disconnecting the battery, and nothing bad ever happened (except once when the car was working on three cylinders for a few minutes, but it wasn’t because of the battery).

 But again, I may only have had luck with it.
-Below you can see an example of problematic engine wash – nothing is covered or protected.
+Below, you can see an example of a problematic engine wash – nothing is covered or protected.

 Don’t be the guy in the picture above (Like I used to) and let the battery look like this when washing your car.
 Always make sure to disconnect it and cover it with a plastic bag.

 Disconnecting the battery won’t take more than 2 minutes, and it would be a shame if you don’t do it as a prevention step.